jdevfullstack-tutorials/display-resolution-review/README.md

 will not see any individual pixel, no matter how close you are.

-This one really makes a striking difference: when using GitHub and you are editing the document right there at the site, you'll see that even the fonts are too small in editing mode, they are not problematic, of course, if you have a normal vision.
+This one really makes a
+striking difference, for example: when using GitHub and you are editing the document right there at the site, you'll see that even the fonts are too small in editing mode, they are not problematic if you have a normal vision.
-Compared to 1080p, it's a little bit bigger, but you can see the individual pixels.
+Compared to 1080p, the 1080p is
+a little bit bigger,
+but you can see the individual pixels.

-The 27-Inch iMac is still not curved, in my experience also, this is really true.
-But beyond this size, you need a curved one.
+In my experience,
+I can say it's not as dense compared to the Retina Display of iMac.
+That really matters.

 ## The 42-Inch Smart TV
 This external monitor is not completely